Wednesday, 27 June 2018

 Just past the village we came to an impressive array of about 700 solar panels on the roof of a barn, enough to power the whole district, by the look of it.

-Soon the bitumen gave way to a steep, roughly mown track through the wheat and we could see that we were near the top of the range, marked by a mobile phone tower.
+Soon the bitumen gave way to a steep, roughly mown track through the wheat and we could see that we were near the top of the range, which was marked by a mobile phone tower.
+We sat down for a rest and Keith took the opportunity to put plaster on some threatening blisters

-Also on this crest was the meeting of two GRPs, and for once we followed their combined path, although only as far as the nearby village of Yronde, which was loomed over by a strange fortress-like rock, which looked man-made, but wasn’t.
+We were now on a GRP and we followed it down as far as the nearby village of Yronde, which was loomed over by a strange rock.
+It looked man-made, like a ruined fortress, but was actually completely natural.

 There were roadworks in progress, with barriers across some streets, but as walkers we ignored them, and soon found the central square, with its cafes and fountains.
 It was after midday by this time and we were very glad to stop for coffee.

-Pressing on, we walked for about three kilometres on roads and tracks and arrived at the edge of Longues, by which time we were starting to feel hot and tired.
+Pressing on, we walked for about three kilometres on a mixture of roads and tracks, and soon arrived at the edge of Longues, by which time we were starting to feel hot and tired.

 When we got to the main road, there were a few shops clustered beside an attractive avenue of trees, but the only bar was on the point of closing, and there did not seem to be anywhere to buy food.